microhh/readthedocs/source/computing_systems/gpu_tuning.rst

 .. code-block:: shell

+    pip install kernel_tuner[cuda]
+    # Or to install the requirements manually:
     pip install pycuda cupy scikit-learn scikit-optimize kernel_tuner

 Next, you need to configure and compile MicroHH with Kernel Launcher enabled: